joshuahills/create-angular-app/README.md

 npm create @chimpbyte/angular-app
 ```

 You'll be asked to choose a template and a variant of the template.
-You can choose from Angular 15 or 16 currently.
+You can choose from Angular 15 or 16 currently, each having only one variant.
+More variants may be added in the future.